eddyson-de/react-grid/README.md

 configuring components.
 This work is currently happening von the `ng`-branch.
 You can test it by using the versions with a `alpha`-suffix: eg `1.0.0-alpha-3`, which are on NPM also.
 Below you can find examples of the new API.
 Please give us your feedback!
-The 'old' way of configuring via a nested object, as can be seen in the example above, should still work for the alpha versions so you can migrate step-by-step.
-Please create an issue your mileage varies.
+The 'old' way of configuring via a nested object, as can be seen in the example above, should still work for the alpha versions.
+So you can migrate step-by-step.
+Please create an issue if your mileage varies.

 ```
 <Grid objects={objects}>